How to understand podcast stats

 Podcasters need to sign up with Podtrac (free) to measure a podcast.
 Many producers don't; so the Podtrac numbers will always only show an incomplete picture of the podcasting landscape.

 Caution: Podtrac actually measures a request for a download, and doesn't know how much of the podcast is actually downloaded.
+There are technical ways to adversely affect the numbers.

 You can discover if a podcast is using Podtrac by searching for it in Podnews, and then viewing its technical information.